Lucasmomille/p12_sportsee/README.md

 Clone this repository

 npm install
+or
+If you encounter any problem with better-docs: npm install -f

-Make sure the backend is running before launching this one
+Make sure the backend is running before launching this last command

 npm start - it will be running on port 3006